mwang87/MassQueryLanguage_Documentation/docs/index.md

 ### Nextflow Workflow

-We have a nextflow workflow to enable scalable queries across hundreds of thousands of mass spectrometry files
+We have a nextflow workflow to enable scalable queries across hundreds of thousands of mass spectrometry files.

 ### ProteoSAFe Workflow

-We have a proteosafe workflow that we have created that nicely integrates into GNPS.
+We have a proteosafe workflow that we have created that nicely integrates into GNPS - Try the beta [here](https://proteomics2.ucsd.edu/ProteoSAFe/index.jsp?params=%7B%22workflow%22%3A%20%22MSQL-NF%22%7D).

 ### Web API